Is there anything more worrying To a dog parent than Loss of appetite in dogs?

 - Appetite stimulation: these drugs may be helpful, monitor your pet for any side effects like vomiting or diarrhea7.

-- if he is still reluctant to eat, assisted feeding should be done, anorexia that persists for 3-5 days requires a form of nutritional support using enteral feeding with nasogastric tubes.
+- if he is still reluctant to eat, assisted feeding should be done, anorexia that persists for 3-5 days requires a form of nutritional support using enteral feeding with feeding tubes (Nasogastric tubes)

 Tips to increase foods palatability